Tommattih/tommattih/README.md

 #### ⚡ College: Gastronomy 2016
 #### ⚡ High school ends: 2010

-#### 😄 Fun facts:
+#### 😄 Facts about me:
-    - I have three turtles and one cat whitch uses my toilet.
+    - I have two turtles, a cat and many plants.
-    - I really like to watch animes, but don't have any patience to watch movies or series.
+    - I really like to watch animes, but don't have any patience to watch movies or regular series.
-    - I prefer watching a gameplays than play.
+    - I prefer watching a gameplays than play (but now I'm delighted with The Witcher 3).
     - I try to be a most independent like as possible, cutting my own hair, cooking my own meals, learning languages, workout and many other things.